csc-training/summerschool/gpu/exercises/fundamentals/02-kernels/README.md

 It returns the previous error code from any HIP API call, including kernel launches.

 It's useful to wrap kernel launches with a function that checks for any errors from the kernel.
-They you get automatic error reporting from kernel launches.
+Then you get automatic error reporting from kernel launches.
 To add information about the location of the error, it's also useful to wrap the function call in a macro that adds the preprocessor definitions `__FILE__` and `__LINE__` to the call.
 Those expand to the filename and line of code, respectively, of the call.
 This helps you find the erroneous kernel launch easier.

 ### Example